SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-mephit-fire.md

 title: Mephit, Flame
 ---

-_Imagine if a flame had the shape of a tiny Italian contortionist._
+_Imagine if a flame had the shape of a tiny, grotesque acrobat._

 A flame animated by a spark of mischief.
 A small fire elemental.